frnndgrrr/Game-of-life/README.md

-# Getting Started with Create React App
+# Game of Life

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project sets an implementation of Conway's Game of Life in a React app.

-## Available Scripts
+## Scripts

 In the project directory, you can run: